Are You Ready To Declutter Your Home and Your Life?

 7| Coffee Mugs and Water Bottles

 Do you collect coffee mugs or water bottles?
-If so, have you sorted through your collection lately.
-Just like pens most of us only use one coffee cup or our favorite water bottle.
-The rest just sit in a cabinet.
+If so, have you sorted through your collection lately?
+Like pens, most of us only use one coffee cup or our favorite water bottle.
+The rest sit in a cabinet.

 8| Your Junk Drawer